Andrea-Schulz/datascience/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+Shout out to:
-Shout out to Stack Overflow and AirBnB for providing their data on Kaggle.
+* Stack Overflow and AirBnB for providing their data on Kaggle.
+* Github for their official [Markdown Cheat Sheet](https://gtribello.github.io/mathNET/assets/notebook-writing.html)